getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

     - Send email to either [Issue Owners]({%- link _documentation/workflow/issue-owners.md -%}), Team, or [Member]({%- link _documentation/accounts/membership.md -%}#member).
 - Send a notification to all legacy integrations
     - [Legacy integrations]({%- link _documentation/workflow/integrations/legacy-integrations.md -%}), also known as Plugins, are configured per project.
-- Send a notification to a single legacy integration (service)
+- Send a notification to one legacy integration (service)
     - "service" is the same as legacy integration
     - If no legacy integrations are enabled, this option is hidden.
 - Send a notification to a global integration, which includes